demisto/content/Packs/XSOAR_Engineer_Training/Integrations/IPInfo(XSOAREngineer)/README.md

 Queries IpInfo.io for information about an IP.
 Use for training how to write simple integrations.
-This integration was integrated and tested with version xx of IP.Info (XSOAR Engineer)
+This integration was integrated and tested with version 1 of IP Info (XSOAR Engineer)

-## Configure IP.Info (XSOAR Engineer) on Cortex XSOAR
+## Configure IP Info (XSOAR Engineer) on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for IP.Info (XSOAR Engineer).
+2. Search for IP Info (XSOAR Engineer).
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |